 Animal Rescue Centre, Chocolate Lady and Waterfall

-The Jaguar Rescue Center offers shelter, treatment and protection to ill or wounded wild animals in the South Caribbean area.
+The Jaguar Animal Rescue Center offers shelter, treatment, rehabilitation and protection to ill or wounded wild animals in the South Caribbean area.

-The Center is run by Sandro, an expert in poisonous snakes, and Encar, a biologist with a vast experience with looking after wild mammals in captivity.
+Sandro, an expert in poisonous snakes, and Encar, a biologist with many years of experience caring for wild mammals in captivity, run the Center.

-Sandro and Encar started the Jaguar Center with the aim of saving the lives of as many animals that come in to the shelter, as well as trying to re-introduce them to their natural habitat, the forests of the South Caribbean.
+Sandro and Encar started the Center with the aim of saving the lives of as many injured or sick wild animals as they could.
+After sufficient time has passed, and if the animals are willing and able, they are re-introduced into their natural habitat in the forests of the South Caribbean.

 Got Goat's Milk?